SquadFM/Squad-Field-Manual/README.md

 - I am using Manjaro, but the process should be the same on all distros.

 - Go to Steam and download Squad.
+- Start Squad and you'll get an EAC (Easy Anti Cheat) error.
+Click on OK and exit Squad.
 - Download Easy Anti Cheat from [Valve's Github repo](https://github.com/ValveSoftware/Proton/files/4839724/easyanticheat_wine_x64.tar.gz) - This is Valve's official repo and you won't get banned for playing under Linux.
 - Extract the files to: /home/username/.local/share/Steam/steamapps/compatdata/393380/pfx/drive_c/users/steamuser/Application Data/EasyAntiCheat/55/
 - Set the /55/ directory to read-only